seikosantana/ProcessManager/README.md

 - Locating processes in command prompt
 - Summarizing resource usage

-By providing all those capabilities in PRM, I would say that PRM has all minimum functionalities as Task Manager, excluding uncommonly needed things, but also extends the shell capabilities.
+By providing all those capabilities in PRM, I would say that PRM has met all minimum functionalities as a Task Manager, excluding uncommonly needed things, but also extends the shell capabilities.

+#Cross Platform PRM
+#### Built on top of .NET Core 3.1
+The project prm-core found in the solution is based on .NET Core.
+Unlike the original prm which is based on .NET Framework 4.7, prm-core is expected to be cross-platform.
+The cross-platform prm has been tested on WSL with Ubuntu 18.04 distro and has been running with limitations.
+Currently, prm-core has not been modified, and still running cmd commands instead of bash commands on Linux-64 platform.

+#### Limitations
+Limitiations while using .NET Core 3.1 for prm implementation is the class Performance Counter which does not present on .NET Core.
+This assembly is available on .NET Framework only, which is why prm cannot be migrated fully to .NET Core 3.1, which is related to the 'USAGE' command of prm, since 'USAGE' requires Performance counter to monitor resources running on the machine.

 ## Issues
 This project is developed in Windows 10 machine, where console windows can be maximized and even full screen.
 PRM may require more console width for now, especially when monitoring resource usage, which will cause issues in older version of windows where maximum width of console is limited to half of the screen size.